ersohnstyne/neverball-switchball-bundle-pack/docs/Essentials.md

 ## Checkpoints

-*This features is available only for 1.7 and later.*
+*This features is only for 1.7 and later.*

 If you want to make the longest level or respawn from where you left off, you can install checkpoint rings.